rodrigoiii/skeleton-outdated/README.md

 ## Todo
  - Time of message sent
- - Show number of unread - ok
+ - Show number of unread
- - Auto add number of unread after the message successfully send of the sender. - ok
+ - Auto add number of unread after the message successfully send of the sender.
- - Reset number of unread when the reader start typing, change active contact to sender message. - ok
+ - Reset number of unread when
+    - the reader start typing
+    - change active contact to sender.
- - Load more message - ok
+ - Load more message
- - notification number - ok
+ - notification number
- - Remove user request then - ok
+ - Remove user request then
-    - remove user request notification - ok
+    - remove user request notification
     - (ui) remove user request notification of both side
     - (ui) decrease notification number of both side
     - (ui) close contact request modal of other side if open
  - send contact request then
-    - (ui) add notification of both side - ok
+    - (ui) add notification of both side
  - accept contact request then
     - (ui) add notification of both side
     - (ui) add contact of both side
     - (ui) close contact request modal of other side if open
- - Read notification - ok
+ - Read notification
  - Security
     - make sure sending contact request is legit
     - make sure accepting contact request is legit